snoonetIRC/website/content/community/trollchromosomes.md

 **Does your community have any traditions or special events?**

-* Every Wednesday (in the early mornings of EST) we have a new music theme week - whenever it hits Wednesday I find it’s frustrating that while the week is half over, we still have two more days until the weekend.
-So to break up the monotony redwest decided back in early September 2014 that there should be a new theme every week that the channel could enjoy to pick up Trollchat’s spirits.
+* Every Wednesday (in the early mornings of EST) we have a new music theme week - whenever it hits Wednesday I find it's frustrating that while the week is half over, we still have two more days until the weekend.
+So to break up the monotony redwest decided back in early September 2014 that there should be a new theme every week that the channel could enjoy to pick up Trollchat's spirits.
 Suggestions are always welcome!
 Feel free to PM our mods or submit feedback on our website!
  This past Christmas (2014) we held our first Secret Santa, and we hope to do it again later this 2015.

 **Does your community have any associated social media or websites? (facebook/twitter/instagram/etc) Also, follow us on Twitter!**

 * We do!
-I would offer our website but it’s currently password protected to protect all of our users.
-Guess you’ll have to join to find out!
+I would offer our website but it's currently password protected to protect all of our users.
+Guess you'll have to join to find out!